 Don't be fooled.
 Notaries for Alabama's scope of influence isn't limited to only helping notaries.
-Notaries for Alabama enjoys being an important resource to the residents and businesses who require notary services, or have questions about the notarization process.
+We enjoy being an important resource to the residents and businesses who require notary services, or have questions about the notarization process.

 To be added to our mailing list, send us a message (below) and we'll make sure you're included in our member communication.

-You can also connect with us on Facebook by joining our free, informative discussion groups:
+You can also connect with us on Facebook by joining our free, informative discussion group: